As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 This makes her larger than the Chihuahua and smaller than the Australian cattle dog.

-As the weight and height of the Chi-heeler, it is hard to tell what she will look like.
+Like the weight and height of the Chi-heeler, it is hard to tell what a blue heeler chihuahua mix will look like.

 The cross’ head will be broad and strong like that of a heeler or have somewhat of an apple skull like a Chihuahua’s.